Wyndham City welcomes applications all types of events and activities held in Wyndham’s public open spaces.

 Completing the Application Form will enable Council to review the details of your event to advise if a permit is required, and in the event that it is, if any further documentation is required to be provided before a permit can be issued.

-PLEASE NOTE that consent fee and security bond payments may be required to book your event, based on the information you provide.
+PLEASE NOTE that permit fee and security bond payments may be required to book your event, based on the information you provide.
 These fees and charges are subject to change and will be provided upon application.

 Applications that comply with the regulations for outdoor public gatherings will need to demonstrate how they will manage personal hygiene, sanitisation and social distancing restrictions in accordance with Victorian Government COVID Safe requirements.

-An application for consent is required when:
+An application for a permit is required when:

 • The number of attending persons is expected to exceed 50 at any one time and/or